sekwah41/Advanced-Portals/docs/portal-tags.md

 ### `permission:(some.custom.test.perms)`

 Sets what permission you need to use the portal(can be customised to anything)

+### `cooldown:(time in seconds)`

+Sets the cooldown for that specific portal in seconds.
+This is per player and stored between logins so can be used set long delays.

 ### `command:(command) or command:"(multi-word command)"`